GSA/ficam-management/_cpic/00_index.md

 permalink: /cpic/
 ---

-You should use the Capital Planning and Investment Control (CPIC) approach to align investments with your agency’s mission, support business needs, reduce risk, and increase returns.
+Use the Capital Planning and Investment Control (CPIC) approach to align investments with your agency’s mission, support business needs, reduce risk, and increase returns.
 The CPIC process includes:

 - Strategic planning.
 - Enterprise architecture (EA).